 - Working Families Tax Credit, with an income of no more than £16,190, as assessed by Her Majesty's Revenue and Customs.

 If eligible, the OEC will give you a reference number which remains active for six weeks.
-If the reference number expires, you will need to use the OEC again to obtain another valid reference number.
+This means it must be checked by a childcare provider within six weeks of issue and a place reserved even if your child cannot start straight away.
+If the reference is not checked within six weeks, it will expire and you will need to use the OEC again to obtain another valid reference number.

 Other eligibility criteria

-In additional to the financial criteria, children are also eligible if they:
+In additional to the above criteria, children are also eligible if they:

 - are a Looked After Child with the Local Authority